kaltura/playkit-js-ui/docs/timeline-manager.md

 #### setSeekbarPreview
 Enables to override the default seekbar preview thumbnail.
 Returns a function for restoring the default.

+> Seekbar preview does not shown while LIVE playback.

 | Param       	| Type               	| Description                                 	| Default Value               	| Notes                                                                                                                	          |
 |-------------	|--------------------	|---------------------------------------------	|-----------------------------	|--------------------------------------------------------------------------------------------------------------------------------	|